Sion-Yun/green_s_heart/README.md

 ### Assumptions
 1. Long term persistence of the user data is not required.
-2. Basic input validation is implemented for user login and medication management
+2. Basic input validation is implemented for user login and medication management.
    - The user database is not yet implemented.
    - Sample user data is stored at /data/medications.json
 3. This project is extensible for future changes, including modifications in UI/UX.